Managed Endpoints API

 Personalization

 Managed endpoints return rendered templates that you can fully customize.
-Anything that is defined in the template can be retrieved in an HTTP response when the endpoint is called from a third party.
-When setting up the Managed endpoints in the Engagement application, you can use HTTP clients in the language of your choice for calling the endpoint and you can also define the response in the format you want using Jinja (we support 3 different content type headers - JSON, XML, and text).
+Anything defined in the template can be retrieved in an HTTP response when the endpoint is called from a third party.
+When setting up the Managed endpoints in the Engagement application, you can use HTTP clients in the language of your choice for calling the endpoint, and you can also define the response in the format you want using Jinja (we support 3 different content type headers - JSON, XML, and text).

 👍